 All these events can lead to stress, overload, and burnout.
 Our mental health and productivity are under attack.

-„Resilience“ is far more a new hype or trendy term, and companies must devote more and more attention to resilience in today’s working world.
-Because the risk of burnout or mental stress is increasing.
+„Resilience“ is far more a new hype or trendy term, and companies must devote more and more attention to resilience in today’s working world because the risk of burnout or mental stress is increasing.
 This is shown by current studies such as the BGM study „#Whatsnext – Healthy working in the hybrid working world“ from March 2023:

 Although many companies have committed themselves to the topic, burnout rates continue to rise.
 If you look closely at the companies‘ agendas, you quickly realise these are purely well-being offerings.
 Yoga and mindfulness only help in the short term and are not sufficient in the long term.
-Both organisational and personal level, is necessary to prevent burnout in the long time.
+Both organizational and personal level, is necessary to prevent burnout in the long time.

 There are specific factors that influence resilience in the digital workplace.
 On the other hand, some mechanisms help build personal resilience.

 A particular focus of the measures in the digital workplace is on a „healthy“ digital work organisation and a good balance between synchronous and asynchronous working time.
 This has an enormous influence on the well-being of employees.

 The digital workplace seems to fall out of the standard for many, and we suddenly lack the shared context that defines the game’s rules.
 Instead, employees bring their individual preferences that are personally important to them for flexible working: Focus times, individual productive times, and daily routines.
 Employees should feel comfortable talking about personal preferences in confidence.